JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercise 12: script that prints all possible combinations of two letters, except oo exercise 13: script that prints a number with two decimal places exercise 14: script that converts a number from base 10 to base 16
+exercise 12: script that prints all possible combinations of two letters, except oo exercise 13: script that prints a number with two decimal places exercise 14: script that converts a number from base 10 to base 16 exercise 15: script that encodes and decodes text using the rot13 encryption.